Ridhanyaa02/unit-1/Quizzes/Quiz_2.md/Quiz_3.md/Quiz3.md/code.md

 chain_1 = ("A","G","T","C")
 chain_2 = ("T","C","A","G")

-#find each protien in chain_1 and store the value as an integer
+#find each protein in chain_1 and store the value as an integer
 for i in Pchain:
     if i in chain_1:
         z = int(chain_1.index(i))
 #find each integer(index value) in chain_2 and print
         print(chain_2[z],end="")
     else:
-        print("protien not available")
+        print("protein not available")

 ```